fermi-ad/getting-started/docs/migration-todo-list.md

-# ToDo List
+# GitHub migration ToDo List
 This document provides a step-by-step guide for migrating your code repository to GitHub.
-Please follow these instructions to make the migration of code repositories to Github go smoothly:
+Please follow these instructions to make the migration of code repositories to GitHub go smoothly:

 - [ ] Get added to FNAL Controls organization (TBD).
-- [ ] Determine if your repository should be on-premises or in the cloud (TBD)
+- [ ] Review our [content guidelines](./content-guidelines.md) to determine the appropriate settings and structure for your repository.
+The recommendations will help you make informed decisions regarding repository visibility, collaboration settings, data sensitivity, security features, licensing, compliance, and external contributions.
-- [ ] Verify GitHub credentials and configurations
+- [ ] Verify GitHub credentials and configurations.
    - Ensure that you have valid GitHub credentials (username and password).
-   - In your development environment,  set your user name and email address:
+   - Set your Git identity in your development environment :
   ```
   git config --global user.name "Your Name"
   git config --global user.email "your-email@fnal.gov"
   ```
+- [ ] Optional.
+Working from Controls network?
+Set up the proxy configuration in your development environment to securely connect to and interact with GitHub.
 - [ ] Migrate the code from an existing git repository (Redmine or ghe-pip2)
    1. Identify the source repository that needs to be migrated.
    2. Create a new repository within the FNAL Controls organization on GitHub. (as empty repo)
    3. Clone the source repository locally to begin the migration process.
    4. Add the new repository as a remote destination for the code migration.
     ```
-    $ git remote rm origin
-    $ git remote add origin https://github.com/fermi-controls/<name of the repo>.git
+    $ git remote set-url origin https://github.com/fermi-controls/<name of the repo>.git
     $ git remote -v
     origin	https://github.com/fermi-controls/<name of the repo>.git (fetch)
     origin	https://github.com/fermi-controls/<name of the repo>.git(push)
     ```
     5. Push the code from the source repository to the new repository.
-    TBD add steps to push all branches
+The options `--all` and `--tags` puhses all your branches and tags.
     ```
+    $ git push origin --all
-    $ git push
+    $ git push --tags
     ```
-- [ ] Fix local working directories to point to the new repository.
-TBD.. same as previous step
+- [ ] Communicate with collaborators to update their local working directories:
-- [ ] Optional.
-Working from Controls network - proxy setup .
-TBD
+    ```
+    $ git remote set-url origin https://github.com/fermi-controls/<name of the repo>.git
+    ```
+- [ ] Retire your old repository: Once you have successfully migrated your repositories to GitHub, delete or archive the old repositories and communicate the retirement to your team and stakeholders.